YAWEIISME/UNIX-Assignment/README.md

 1 file with all SNPs with multiple positions in the genome (these need not be ordered in any particular way)

-For teosinte (Group = ZMPBA, ZMPIL, and ZMPJA in the third column of the fang_et_al_genotypes.txt file) we want 20 files in total:
+For teosinte (Group = ZMPBA, ZMPIL, and ZMPJA in the third column of the fang_et_al_genotypes.txt file) there are 20 files in total:

 10 files (1 for each chromosome) with SNPs ordered based on increasing position values and with missing data encoded by this symbol: ?